RURAL CONNECTIVITY SYMPOSIUM 2017

-The focus of the 2017 event is to hear from a range of speakers of how connectivity is helping improve emergency and disaster responses in rural New Zealand, rural health outcomes, rural business opportunities and rural living in general.
-We look forward to you joining us in Wellington for this critical event.
+The focus of the 2017 event was to hear from a range of speakers of how connectivity is helping improve emergency and disaster responses in rural New Zealand, rural health outcomes, rural business opportunities and rural living in general.

 |08:50||Welcome & Karakia||Chair|